dboissier/mongo4idea/README.md

 * Set the server info as the example in the above screenshot
 * If your access is restricted to a specific database, just type it in the corresponding field
 * Put your credentials if your server requires authentication
+* You can also precise if your connection is SSL
 * You can let the plugin connect to the server on the IDE startup by clicking on the corresponding checkbox
 * If you want to hide some collections, you can put them in the **Collections to ignore** field.
 * You can click on the **Test Connection** button to check your server configuration